Install GitLab Runner on macOS

 sudo chmod +x /usr/local/bin/gitlab-runner

-3. As the user who will run the runners:
+3. In the user account where you will run the GitLab Runner application:

-1. Register a runner.
-When you build iOS or macOS applications on macOS, use the shell executor.
-Jobs will run directly on the host and use the identity of the logged-in user.
-The jobs will not run in a container, which is less secure than using container executors.
+1. Register a runner configuration.
+Choose the shell executor during the registration process.
+When you build iOS or macOS applications on macOS, jobs run directly on the host, and use the identity of the authenticated user.
+The jobs do not run in a container, which is less secure than using container executors.
 For details, see the security implications documentation.

 2. Open a terminal and switch to the current user.